obonaventure/network-quality-workshop-report/README.txt

    routine shopping, and for keeping up with major events.
 An increasing number of people can access a Gigabit connection, which would be hard to imagine a decade ago.
-And, thanks to improvements in security, people trust the Internet for both planning their finances and for everyday payments.
+And, thanks to improvements

-Hardaker                   Expires 11 May 2022                  [Page 2]
+Hardaker                   Expires 13 May 2022                  [Page 2]

 Internet-Draft                    title                    November 2021

+   in security, people trust the Internet for both planning their finances and for everyday payments.

    At the same time, some aspects of end-user experience have not improved as much.
 Many users have typical connection latency that